Testing Methodology

 Target Reachability

 Periodically samples high-defense targets (Google, Amazon) with strict safety rules.
-As of 2026-05-27, response bodies are scanned for CAPTCHA / challenge / interstitial markers — HTTP 200 with a soft-block page is classified as challenge_or_interstitial, not success.
-Weight raised from 10% to 20% in v2.1 — this is the most user-relevant dimension for anti-bot-protected scraping.
+As of 2026-05-27, response bodies are scanned for CAPTCHA / challenge / interstitial markers; an HTTP 200 with a soft-block page is classified as challenge_or_interstitial, not success.
+Weight raised from 10% to 20% in v2.1, since this is the most user-relevant dimension for anti-bot-protected scraping.

 Metrics: target_deny_rate, target_challenge_rate.
 Runs every 6 hours with 24h per-IP cooldowns. ~120 samples/month/provider.
 Body inspected for ~15 known anti-bot markers; only first 50 KB scanned; body content never stored or logged.